500 and Counting: A Short Story ~ The Gas Stop ~ And Giveaway!

 Gino gasped and grabbed Sheila’s hand, pulling her toward the door.
 “Let’s get out of here.”

 The old man stepped around the counter.
 “Just a couple of lost souls, Martha.”
-The man moved toward them, and Gino could feel beads of sweat dampen his forehead, but the man just opened the door, allowing them to leave.
+As the man moved toward them, Gino felt beads of sweat dampen his forehead, but the man just opened the door, allowing them to leave.
 “We’ll see yens back here soon.”
-Then he lowered his head and looked Gino deep in the eyes.
+He lowered his head and stared Gino deep in the eyes.
 “Don’t you recognize me, son?”

-Gino pushed Sheila through the doorway and toward the car door.
+Gino nudged Sheila through the doorway toward their vehicle.

-Gino's heart pounded in his chest.
-"That was my Grandpa Joe.
-He died twenty years ago.
+Gino’s heart pounded in his chest.
+“That was my Grandpap Joe.
+He died twenty years ago.”

 Okay, that’s it.
 Any ideas on what's happening or happens next?
 Please feel free to comment.
 I’d love to hear your thoughts, and I'll add five hundred words each week.